-THE MAIN WAYS IN WHICH THE COURSE HAD CHANGED AS A RESULT OF STUDENT FEEDBACK:
+THE MAIN WAYS IN WHICH THE COURSE HAS CHANGED AS A RESULT OF STUDENT FEEDBACK:

-The hurdle requirement is now held as a component of module 7, rather than earlier in the course.
+- The hurdle requirement is now held as a component of module 7, rather than earlier in the course.
 This change allows students more time to complete and submit the online assessment course and common e-portfolio.
-NB: The same portfolio covers both methods for which the student is enrolled.
+NB: The same portfolio covers both methods for which the student is enrolled. - Separately the Maths Method and Maths Extension Method courses so that assessments are not due on the same day.